 Winter Blast: This Is a Fun Family Event, Bring the Kids!

 At the winter blast you can roast marshmallows, have a snowball fight with the kids, check out ice sculptures, ice skating, and so much more.
 There are indoor heated tents if you want to get away from the cold, and inside you can typically find live entertainment, food, and vendors.
 There were also pony rides, a Merry-Go-Round, and fun house for the kids.
-Check out winterblast.com for dates and details, but typically this event falls mid-February every year.
+Typically this event falls mid-February every year.

 Noel Night: Free Winter Event in Detroit's Cultural Center